titanmu/RoadCrackDetection/README.md

-# Automatic Pavement Crack Detection for Japan, Czech Republic and India Datasets
+# Automatic Pavement Crack Detection for Japan, Czech Republic and India

 Step 1: Download the complete repository